fullstack-development/developers-roadmap/shared/middle/sicp.md

   * [1.3 Formulating Abstractions with Higher-Order Procedures](http://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-4.html#%_toc_%_sec_1.3)

     * What are higher-order procedures?
-    * Why let definition is just a syntactic sugar for lambda functions?
+    * Why is let definition just a syntactic sugar for lambda functions?
     * What is the fixed point of a function?
     * What is the average damping and why it helps to aids the convergence of fixed-point searches?
     * How do higher-order procedures that accept other procedures as parameters help in designing programs?
     * How do higher-order procedures that return other procedures as results help in designing programs?
     * What are the examples of higher-order procedures that both accept and return procedures?
-    * What elements of the languages does have first-class status?
-What does it mean in designing programs?
+    * What elements of programming languages do usually have the first-class status?
+What does it mean in program design?
     * What is the composition of the functions?
 What type does it have?
     * What is the iterative improvement computational strategy?